amiantos/pibar/README.md

 ## Get Help

 - Feel free to [post an issue](https://github.com/amiantos/pibar/issues/new) if you need help or have a feature suggestion.
 Dream big!
-- There's a subreddit over at [/r/PiBar](https://www.reddit.com/r/PiBar) if you want to talk about PiBar with the community
+- There's a subreddit over at [/r/PiBar](https://www.reddit.com/r/PiBar) if you want to talk about PiBar with the community.
+I'll also be posting news about updates and possible beta tests over there, so you should join if that sounds up your alley!
 - You can also write to me on Twitter @[amiantos](https://twitter.com/amiantos)

 ## Credits